Waikawau

 It features the only publicly accessible beach between Marokopa and Awakino.
 The only way to access the beach is through a walking track and farming tunnel, which was dug through sandstone cliffs by three men in 1911.

 The New Zealand Ministry for Culture and Heritage gives a translation of "water of the shag" for Waikawau.

 The area has been a popular spot for freedom camping during whitebait season and summer.
 Signs were put in place in 2015, advising visitors it is illegal to camp on private land.

-Dracophyllum strictum grows extensively in the area.
+The New Zealand endemic plant, Dracophyllum strictum, grows extensively in the area.